AoxeTech/Aoxe.Serialization/README.md

     - XmlSerializer
     - DataContractSerializer

-Though some old serializers does not support stream, the modern serializers do, so all zaabee serializers can use them.
-And the text serializers support text on this base.
+Though some old serializers does not support stream, the zaabee serializers will supply the lack.
+And the text serializers will support text on this base.

 ## Explain